freaktechnik/justintv-stream-notifications/help/faq.md

 How do I go to the extension's settings?
 ----------------------------------------
+Right click the extension icon in the toolbar above and select <samp>Manage Extension</samp>.

-Open the Add-ons manager in Firefox.
+Alternatively open the Add-ons manager in Firefox.
 To open it, click on the menu button and then <samp>Add-ons</samp> or open a new tab and type `about:addons` in the URL-bar.
 Click the <samp>Preferences</samp> button in the row of this extension in the Add-ons manager and you're done.

 When I add a channel, it doesn't add the channel but a lot of other channels
 ----------------------------------------------------------------------------